Stem Cells for Treating Prostate Cancer

 • Anti-angiogenic treatments – to stop the VEGF receptors in the body from sending growth signals to the blood cells

-• Oncolytic virus therapy (OVT Therapy) – This Viral Immune Therapy uses genetically modified viruses to target and kill cancer cells also known as Rigvir Viral Therapy
+• Oncolytic virus therapy (OVT Therapy)—This Viral Immunotherapy uses genetically modified viruses to target and kill cancer cells.
+It is also known as Rigvir Viral Therapy.

-• Chimeric antigen receptor-engineered T cells ( Car-T Cells) – Uses patients immune cells that are enhanced in our lab.
-The CAR T cells are then reintroduced to the patient for targeting specific proteins and fight prostate cancer
+• Chimeric antigen receptor-engineered T cells ( Car-T Cells) – Uses patient’s immune cells enhanced in our lab.
+The CAR T cells are then reintroduced to the patient to target specific proteins and fight prostate cancer.

 • Cancer Stem cells